 Young drivers are at significantly higher risk for auto accidents than older adults, according to the Center for Disease Control and Prevention (CDC).
 For this reason, young driver insurance is pricey.
 So if you’re asking, “why is my car insurance so high,” this might be a big part of the answer.

-There are several reasons younger drivers are at higher risk.
+There are several reasons younger drivers have expensive insurance.
 The first and most obvious reason is a lack of experience on the road and lack of overall maturity.
 This can lead to drivers taking risks without understanding the consequences, not having a good instinct for how traffic moves, and simply lacking the ability to make the effective split-second decisions needed to avoid accidents.
 For these reasons, many insurance companies feel that younger motorists can pose a higher chance of being involved in a collision.

 On top of that, teen drivers account for $11.8 billion of the total costs of motor vehicle injuries, according to the CDC.
 That is quite a number for insurers to take in — and it’s no surprise that insurance rates tend to be higher for drivers in this age bracket.
 Plus, drivers aged 16 to 19 years old are three times as likely to be in a fatal crash than a driver who is 20 years old or older.

-Unfortunately, until these statistics change, there’s nothing you can do to lower your insurance rate as a driver under 25.
-However, there are certain things you can do to avoid it going higher, the most important of which is keeping a clean driving record and avoiding accidents.
+Unfortunately, until these statistics change, there’s not much you can do to lower your insurance rate as a driver under 25.
+You can take a defensive driving course and also try for a good student discount.
+And, there are certain things you can do to avoid it going higher, the most important of which is keeping a clean driving record and avoiding accidents.

 This being said, some insurance providers may provide a small discount if the young driver is attached to their parent’s policy.
 If the parent has been a client with the insurance company for a long amount of time, they are even more likely to extend this discount.